 Grant Funding for Libraries from Project Kindness

 From Steve Divnick, Inventor and Manufacturer of Spiral Wishing Wells: This library page and program was developed to compliment the thousands of "Save Our Library" groups that are springing up all over the world.
 Many library budgets are hit hard by the digital age.
-A Wishing Well will not replace all the budget shortfall, but it will sure help, and it will also attract more supporters and friends.
-It is our privilege to provide a product that generates so much money from people who have a big smile on their faces as they make the donation.
-And with the grants we have secured, this is a great time to get a Well.
+Yet, there are significant numbers of people who love libraries and what they can do for their communities.
+It is our privilege to provide a product that generates so much money year-after-year and that puts big smiles on faces at the same time.
+With the grants we have secured, this is a great time to get a Well.

-ProjectKindness.org has stepped up in a big way with a Grant Fund to help libraries, providing $500 up front.
-Please review the details in the Pricing section below.
+ProjectKindness has stepped up in a big way with a Grant Fund to help libraries, providing $500 up front, described in the Pricing section below.

-If you love your library, you can give the gift that keeps on giving...for many years to come!
-This is a wonderful gift in these challenging economic times.
-Libraries are in great need of additional funding as their traditional sources of revenue are drying up.
+If you love your library, you can give a one-time gift that keeps on giving...for many years to come!

-As illustrated in the accompanying photo, you can sponsor a Well "In honor of" or "In memory of" a person who has made a significant contribution to the library or the community.
+If desired, you can sponsor a Well "In honor of" or "In memory of" a person who has made a significant contribution to the library or the community, as illustrated in the accompanying photo.

 Spiral Wishing Wells have raised over $1 billion for libraries and other non-profit organizations throughout the world since 1985.